 1959 GM Delco Oldsmobile "Trans-Portable"

-Automobile/portable radio, plastic cabinet, chrome-plated face
+Automobile/portable radio, thermoplastic cabinet, chrome-plated face

 6 15/16 x 3 11/16 x 1 11/16 inches / 176 x 94 x 43 mm